So far vi have looked at three versions of the same series of images. But a similar series also appears in a very special book.

 The entry on Wikipedia confirms that Olivier le Daim (»maistre Olivier Le Dain«) was "favourite of Louis XI of France", who appointed him court barber, (»du roy Loys unziesme fut barbier«), but that he died at the gallows of Montfaucon in 1484 (»je fis estrangler d'un fort chevestre« / "I strangled him with a strong bridle"), so you could say that Montfaucon became his cemetery, (»Et Montfaulcon fit son cymetiere«).

-According to Douce, there are 21 of these wodcuts, but that is not correct.
 In the book "Essai historique, philosophique et pittoresque sur les danses des morts" there is a long letter/thesis by M. C. Leber, where each scene is described.
 There are 24 "tableaus", although scene 17 is the same as number 13, namely the scene that follows here.
 Again we see how Hardouyn (Vie de l'Homme) is very close to Les Loups.

 Leber describes the 23 woodcuts in detail, and so does Mary Beth Winn in the article "Gathering the Borders in Hardouyn's Hours".
 The 23 woodcuts do not come in the same sequence in those two editions, but the scenes are the same that we find in Vie de l'Homme.